uaraven/gotp/readme.md

 # License

-This project is distributed under MIT license.
+This project is distributed under MIT license, except portions that are licensed under ISC license (see [NOTICE.txt](migration/NOTICE.txt)) in /migration folder.